snikket-im/snikket-server/docs/advanced/config.md

 that depend on a stable public key, such as DANE and certificate monitoring utilities.

+### `SNIKKET_TWEAK_TURNSERVER_PORT`

+Controls the primary listening port of the TURN server (default: 3478).

+This option is used to select the port that clients should use for STUN/TURN.

+If using the built-in TURN server, the TURN server will automatically listen on the selected port.

+If you are using an external TURN server, make sure this option is set to the port that your TURN server is using (3478 is the default if unset).

 ### `SNIKKET_TWEAK_TURNSERVER_MIN_PORT`

 Controls the lowest port number used for TURN relay services.